 Our fourth contribution is to analyze conditions under which N_D produces provably optimal penalty for a given download rate.
 We show that penalty reduces if and only if inter-refresh delays become stochastically larger in second order.
 This leads to constant synchronization delays being optimal under all N_U and w(x).
 This, however, presents problems in satisfying ASTA and creates a possibility of worst-case (i.e., 100%) staleness due to phase-lock between the source and the replica.
-To this end, we discuss general requirements for ensuring that N_D avoids these drawbacks while remaining optimal, or at least close to it.
+To this end, we discuss broad requirements for ensuring that N_D avoids these drawbacks while remaining optimal.

-We finish the paper with our last contribution that considers the practical aspects of staleness, including experimentation with Wikipedia page updates, error analysis of previous Poisson models, estimation of search-engine bandwidth requirements to maintain certain freshness, and generalization to multiple sources/replicas.
+We finish the paper with our last contribution that considers the practical aspects of staleness, including experimentation with Wikipedia page updates, error analysis of previous Poisson models, estimation of search-engine bandwidth requirements, and generalization to multiple sources/replicas.